USEPA/workshops/lessons/03_tidy_data_in_r.md

 ## NULL
 ```

+### An aside on colum names

+If you are new to R and coming from mostly and Excel background, then you may want to think a bit more about column names than you usually might.
+Excel is very flexible when it comes to naming columns and this certainly has its advantages when the end user of that data is a human.
+However, humans don't do data analysis.
+Computers do.
+So at some point the data in that spreadsheet will likely need to be read into software that can do this analysis.
+To ease this process it is best to keep column names simple, without spaces, and without special characters (e.g. !, @, &, $, etc.).
+While it is possible to deal with these cases, it is not straightforward, especially for new users.
+So, when working with your data (or other people's data) take a close look at the column names if you are running into problems reading that data into R.  I suggest using all lower case with separate words indicated by and underscore.
+Things like "chlorophyll_a" or "total_nitrogen" are good examples of decent column names.

 ## Exercise 3.1

 For this exercise, let's read in a new dataset but this time, directly from a URL.
 We are still working on the `nla_analysis.R` Script